 Dental phobias can have an impact on the whole family.
 So if a parent has had a very bad experience and is very uptight when seeing a dentist, they may pass it to the children.
 I see that sometimes a mother brings her children along and she is sitting in the corner of the room looking away due to anxiety.

-OI: For needle phobia it is having a very good technique, I try to make it as painless as possible by using a topical anaesthetic first of all and actually giving the injection very very slowly.
+Omar: For needle phobia, it is having a very good technique.
+I try to make it as painless as possible by using a topical anaesthetic first of all and actually giving the injection very very slowly.
 When I tell patients I will do it very slowly, they don’t like the idea and ask me to do it fast.
-Then I explain that if I do it very slowly, they will feel much less but if I do it fast there will be pain.
+Then I explain that if I do it very slowly, they will feel much less, but if I do it fast, there will be pain.

 For noises, listening to music with headphones helps – it doesn’t block the noise completely, but it does help.
 A big thing is to take our time, not trying to do everything very fast or trying to do too much.
 If we take our time, letting the patient rest in between bits, it helps.

-OI: It is every week to be honest.
+Omar: It is every week, to be honest.
 A lot of patients are very anxious and at the first visit they’re maybe wondering “is this really gonna be good?”.
 Then they come back for the second time and they’re very happy and are ready to get all of their treatment done.